Overview and Introduction: The WHAT and WHO

 One of the first things you can do to create a classroom culture of academic integrity is to directly address it with your students each term/semester.
 Let them know you value academic integrity and clearly define what actions ASU views as academic dishonesty.

+Academic dishonesty is an aspect of academic integrity that references actions which undermine a culture of honesty, trust, fairness, respect, and responsibility.
 Generally, academic dishonesty falls into five broad areas that include but are not limited to:

 - Cheating on an academic evaluation or assignment.